When does an ankle sprain heal?

 - to encourage ankle stability by providing a small proprioceptive reminder.
 By feeling that there is something on the foot, we are more cautious, even if the aircast-type splints (or other brands, I do not recommend one brand over another) do not completely stabilize the ankle.
 Unlike walking boots (see below).

-The splint or walking boot is again kept for a few days, at most a few weeks.
+The splint or walking boot (see on Amazon) is again kept for a few days, at most a few weeks.

 Generally, it is prescribed by the emergency medical team or the doctor you saw for the sprain.
 It can be purchased at a medical equipment store, pharmacy (often by order), or online.